 The results of Statistics Canada‘s 2016 census confirmed what we knew all along.
 Filipinos are one of the fastest growing communities in Canada.
+Case in point?
+Tagalog is the fastest growing language in Canada.

 Today, one in five Canadians can speak more than one language.
 While most Canadians still speak English and French, one in four Canadians also claim to speak another language.